 13. "Superintendent" means the superintendent of schools or the person or persons assigned the duties of a superintendent pursuant to 16 V.S.A. §242.

-14. "Supervisory union" means an administrative, planning, and educational service unit created by the State Board of Education

-, which consists of two or more school districts, including a supervisory district.
-For the purpose of these rules, supervisory union also means a supervisory district which consists of only one school district, which may be a unified union district.
+14. "Supervisory union/Supervisory District (SU/SD)" means an administrative, planning, and educational service unit created by the State Board of Education.
+A Supervisory Union (SU) consists of two or more school district, and/or supervisory districts.
+A Supervisory District (SD) consists of only one school district and may be.an unified union school district, inclusive of multiple towns.

 15. "Technology Integration" means the infusion of technology into the curriculum as a tool to enhance learning in a content area or multidisciplinary setting, enabling students to select technology tools to help them obtain information in a timely manner, analyze and synthesize the information, and present it professionally in culturally and linguistically appropriate ways.